-- Existing residential buildings: - 28,000 residential units retrofit by 2030 at half of the maximum cost-effectiveness score, and - 111,000 homes retrofit by 2045 at maximum cost-effectiveness score. - Existing nonresidential buildings: - Develop strategy and implement a building performance standards program that requires all nonresidential buildings to reduce non-electricity emissions by 19% by 2030 and 85% by 2045 - Implement and enforce a building performance standards program.
+- Existing residential buildings: - 28,000 residential units retrofit by 2030 at half of the maximum cost-effective retrofit measures score, and - 111,000 homes retrofit by 2045 at maximum cost-effective retrofit measures score. - Existing nonresidential buildings: - Develop strategy and implement a building performance standards program that requires all nonresidential buildings to reduce non-electricity emissions by 19% by 2030 and 85% by 2045 - Implement and enforce a building performance standards program.